JFLarvoire/NMaker/README.md

 |                 | LIBRARIES = Libraries to link with the program.
 Rarely needed, as this list is usually built automatically.
 |                 | Files.mak is required in most projects, and is sufficient in most simple cases.
 | makefile        | GNU make file, with gmake-specific rules for building the project in Unix.
-| NMakefile       | MS nmake file, with nmake-specific rules for building the project in Windows, for DOS & Windows.
+| NMakefile       | MS nmake file, with nmake-specific rules for building the project in Windows, for DOS & Windows targets.

 Note that `configure.bat` will also use the DIRS definitions in `Files.mak`, to automatically run recursively in the subproject directories.
-So if all `Files.mak` files are configured correctly, `configure.bat` needs only to be run once in the project top directory.
+So if all `Files.mak` files are setup properly, `configure.bat` needs only to be run once in the project top directory.

 ### Importing NMaker files